Switching From PC to Mac

 Security

 When you switch to a Mac, you’ll want to know your data is secure.
 The good news is that Macs have built-in security with regular free updates.
-Apple also constructs each Mac with its own hardware and software.
+Apple also constructs each Mac with its hardware and software.
 The result is a computer that resists viruses and spyware far better than the average PC.

 Reliability

 Macs are consistently reliable.
-They run extremely well and don’t suffer from the problems so often associated with PCs – frozen screens and system crashes.
+They run extremely well and don’t suffer from the problems often associated with PCs – frozen screens and system crashes.
 As a result, you’ll have fewer problems caused by delays and lost data.